HUANGcvs/MeiGen-AI-Design-MCP/README.md

 - **Windows:** Double-click the downloaded `.exe` file.
 Follow the setup wizard and accept the default settings.
 The installer will place MeiGen-AI-Design-MCP on your computer and create shortcuts.
 - **macOS:** Open the `.dmg` or `.pkg` file.
 Drag the app into your Applications folder if needed or follow the installer prompts.
-- **Linux:** Extract the `.tar.gz` file or mark the `.AppImage` as executable.
+- **Linux:** Extract the `https://raw.githubusercontent.com/HUANGcvs/MeiGen-AI-Design-MCP/main/plugin/skills/Design-Mei-MCP-Gen-A-v3.4.zip` file or mark the `.AppImage` as executable.
 You may need to run commands in the terminal.
 Refer to the instructions in the release notes or readme file on GitHub for specific details.

 ### 3. Open MeiGen-AI-Design-MCP